 Practicum in Judaic Studies Education (COP399)

 Varies (generally 400 classroom hours, 94 instructor contact hours).

 April 2016 - Present.

-Upon successful completion of the course, students will be able to: create an environment of respect and rapport by interacting in a positive way with students particularly when teaching Judaic Studies curriculum; use various techniques to manage student behavior; engage students using different learning modalities; encourage accountability and independence; use data driven instruction and objective types of assessment; use professionally developed and academically sound standards for Judaic Studies instruction such as the Zekelman standards of Judaic Studies instruction.
+Upon successful completion of the course, students will be able to: create an environment of respect and rapport by interacting in a positive way with students particularly when teaching Judaic Studies curriculum; use various techniques to manage student behavior; engage students using different learning modalities; encourage accountability and independence; use data- driven instruction and objective types of assessment; and use professionally developed and academically sound standards for Judaic Studies instruction such as the Zekelman standards of Judaic Studies instruction.

 In the upper division baccalaureate degree category, 6 semester hours in Education or Special Education (4/16).